amm1746/Wildfire-Relief/docs/DesignDoc.md

 > static models (UML class diagrams) with some details such as associations (connections) between classes, and critical attributes and methods. (**Be sure** to revisit the Static **UML Review Sheet** to ensure your class diagrams are using correct format and syntax.)_
 >
 ![Replace with your Model Tier class diagram 1, etc.](model-placeholder.png)

+The Model Tier is responsible for data representation and persistence.
+It ensures that wildfire relief needs and funding transactions are accurately managed.
+This tier consists of:

+Need: Represents a single wildfire relief need with attributes such as name, cost, quantity, and urgency level.

+CupboardFileDAO: Handles reading and writing of relief needs to a JSON file, ensuring data persistence.

+Funding: Manages supporter contributions and updates funding progress for each need.

 ## OO Design Principles